FunkyEgg/magik/README.md

 # Magik
-Magik is aiming to be my dream build system that I can use in my projects
+Magik is my dream build system that I can use in my projects